Independent presidential candidate Catherine Connolly was confronted by teacher Enoch Burke while she was canvassing in Limerick this afternoon.

 Speaking to the media she said she wanted to thank Mr Gallagher for his support.

 "I've met many people here today, and they're saying to me, Heather, you know, you're an ordinary person like us.
-You're a middle of the road person, you're not the far right, you're not the far left, you're center ground.
+You're a middle of the road person, you're not the far right, you're not the far left, you're centre ground.

 "And you know, we're voting for you because we want common sense and we want an ordinary person," she said.

-When asked about today's Irish Times/Ipsos B&A poll indicating combined support for Fine Gael and Fianna Fáil is at a historic low, she said there is only one poll next Friday, "and that's exactly the one that I'm focused on".
+When asked about today's Irish Times/Ipsos B&A poll indicating combined support for Fine Gael and Fianna Fáil is at an historic low, she said there is only one poll next Friday, "and that's exactly the one that I'm focused on".

 Ms Humphreys said that she has been to Dublin a lot because she has been doing a lot of media and debates.